 Dividends and Additional Benefits

-When an investor buys a security, the investor becomes its true owner for as long as the security remains in the portfolio.
-While holding a stock, the investor is entitled to its dividend payouts–if applicable–and potential benefits such as bonus share issues.
+When an investor buys a security, the investor becomes its true owner for as long as the security remains in their portfolio.
+While holding a stock, the investor is entitled to its dividend payouts–if applicable–and potential benefits, such as bonus share issues.

 When an investor borrows a security, there is no true ownership.
 Therefore, when an investor closes a short position, the broker must be paid back any dividends and/or additional benefits received along the way.

 Although there is no time limit on how long a short or long position can be held, price fluctuations require well-timed actions.